aeyobd/dwarfs/thesis/introduction.md

 Small-scale structure formation is sensitive to deviations from $\Lambda$CDM cosmology [e.g. @bechtol+2022].
 Many alternative models, such as warm dark matter or self-interacting dark matter, may smooth out small-scale features and reduce the abundance of small halos or change their structure [e.g. @lovell+2014].
 Dwarf galaxies, occupying the smallest dark matter halos, are promising windows into small-scale cosmological features.
 Alternative dark matter properties can influence dwarf galaxy structure, formation, and tidal evolution.
 The nearby dwarf galaxies of the local group, with detailed observations, present a promising opportunity to understand the evolution of these objects and test our understanding of cosmology.
 To understand the evolution of these objects, we need to understand the general predictions from $\Lambda$CDM for the properties of dwarf galaxies.

-## Typical structure of dwarf galaxies
+## Typical structure of dark matter halos

 In $\Lambda$CDM cosmological simulations, dark matter halos are remarkably self-similar.
 In @NFW1996;@NFW1997, hereafter NFW, the authors observe that the spherical radial density profiles $\rho(r)$ are well described by a two-parameter law:
 $$